Pentagon sees risks, progress on Lockheed's F-35 jet

-WASHINGTON Top Pentagon officials on Wednesday cited both progress and continuing risks on the $396 billion Lockheed Martin Corp F-35 fighter program, and said Singapore had shown "tremendous interest" in the next-generation stealth fighter.
+WASHINGTON Top Pentagon officials on Wednesday cited both progress and continuing risks on the $396 billion (259.1 billion pounds) Lockheed Martin Corp F-35 fighter program, and said Singapore had shown "tremendous interest" in the next-generation stealth fighter.

 Air Force Lieutenant General Christopher Bogdan, the Pentagon's F-35 program chief, told a subcommittee that he expects to reach agreement with Lockheed about a sixth and seventh batch of F-35s by the end of May, followed by a contract award in June.
 Sources familiar with the matter said the deal would cover 71 planes and would be worth about $9 billion.